MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 > [!NOTE]
 > Unlike in 22H2, you can no longer connect a VM directly to a VLAN using Windows Admin Center.
 Instead, you must create a logical network representing the VLAN, create a logical network subnet with the VLAN, and then attach the VM to the logical network subnet.

 Here's an example that explains how you can attach your VM directly to a VLAN with Azure Stack HCI 22H2 when Network Controller is installed.
-In this example, we'll demonstrate how to connect your VM to VLAN 5:
+In this example, we demonstrate how to connect your VM to VLAN 5:

 1. Create a logical network with any name.
 Ensure that Network Virtualization is disabled.